Bring 'Em Back Alive (TV series): Production

 The show was based on a 1930 book, Bring 'Em Back Alive, written by well-known big-game trapper Frank Buck.
 Buck appeared in several movies, including a 1932 adaptation of the book, and is remembered by serial fans as the star of Jungle Menace.
 Set in Singapore, it was one of several shows, along with the likes of Tales of the Gold Monkey, to try to capitalize on the public's renewed interest in old adventure serials catalyzed by the cinematic success of Raiders of the Lost Ark.
 The show often hearkened back to the cliffhanger endings of serial installments by having a cliffhanger before a commercial such as Buck's truck literally going off a cliff, then after the commercial break showing him jumping from the truck before it went over.
 Bruce Boxleitner and Cindy Morgan were cast after having co-starred together in the Walt Disney Productions feature film Tron the same year.

 Broadcast

 The series was shown in the United States from September 1982 to May 1983.
 The television series lasted only 17 episodes before being cancelled because of low ratings.
-The show was scheduled against NBC's top-10 hit The A-Team, and ABC's top-30 hits Happy Days and Laverne & Shirley.
+The show was scheduled against NBC's top-10 hit The A-Team (which debuted midseason), and ABC's top-30 hits Happy Days and Laverne & Shirley (the latter of which was also cancelled at the end of that season).